Grasseh/grasseh.com/resources/blog/entries/17-ETS_Frost_At_Lan_ETS_2018.md

 EsporTS Frost is the Division 2 LoL team from the ÉTS.
 We're a bunch of students grouped together to participate in League of Legends competitions.
-We bought or tickets for LAN ÉTS back in november.
+We bought or tickets for LAN ÉTS back in November.

 The competition is divided in two phases.
 First, all the teams are randomly drafted into pools of seven teams.